D. Everett Waid: Career

 In 1894, after taking a course at The Art Institute of Chicago, he became an independent architect.
 Shortly thereafter, Waid submitted two designs for buildings at Monmouth College (Illinois).
-Having moved to New York City by 1898, Waid and an associate submitted the winning design in a competition for the Long Island College Hospital in Brooklyn, New York where they acted as their own draftsmen and specification writers.
-When that job was completed, they opened a small office on Fifth Avenue in New York City and were also appointed architect for the Board of Foreign Missions of the Presbyterian Church, which had offices in the same building.
-This led to his design of hospitals in Alaska and Puerto Rico as well as schools in the western United States and Cuba.
+Having moved to New York City by 1898, Waid and an associate, John Galen Howard, submitted the winning design in a competition for the Long Island College Hospital in Brooklyn, New York, where they acted as their own draftsmen and specification writers.
+When that job was completed, Waid opened a small office on Fifth Avenue in New York City and was also appointed architect for the Board of Foreign Missions of the Presbyterian Church, which had offices in the same building.
+This led to his design of hospitals in Alaska and Puerto Rico and schools in the western United States and Cuba.
+Around this time, Waid worked with architect Ralph N. Cranford.

+In 1902, Waid began his first work as consulting architect for the Metropolitan Life Insurance Company of New York; eventually becoming its chief architect, this work continued until his death.
+Beginning that year, Waid’s department at Metropolitan Life reviewed all plans and specifications for building projects that borrowed money from Metropolitan Life for bond or mortgage financing.
+These designs were evaluated for technical and aesthetic aspects, assessed for fire risk, and its overall design.
+Metropolitan Life was the largest lender in New York City real estate, therefore Waid's department represented an unprecedented use of an insurance company’s financial clout to affect architectural design and construction.
+The Adjuster observed that Metropolitan Life was requiring fire standards exceeding that required by the city.

+Waid's review of the aesthetics of construction projects caused Architectural Forum to claim that “many speculative builders, through their experiences with Metropolitan loans, have come to realize the financial value of higher standards and, in more than one case, have taken pride in erecting better buildings.”
+The Architectural Record asserted, “it is chiefly to Mr. Waid’s work for the Metropolitan...that we owe the advance in standards on permanent construction in New York.”